mattdotts/Investigation-Docs/Mobile_Device_Search_Doc.md

 ### Affidavit:

-Paragraph 1:  Officer biography – Introduce yourself and your authority to search for and seize evidence during criminal investigations.
+<u>Paragraph 1</u>:  Officer biography – Introduce yourself and your authority to search for and seize evidence during criminal investigations.
 Provide a synopsis of education and training – related to the crime your are investigating.
 If you are seeking to search a phone for a drug crime there is no need to detail your experience investigating motor vehicle crashes.

 Paragraph 2: Provide facts to support probable cause to search the device.
 Who, What, Where, When and How!